Comprehensive two-dimensional gas chromatography: Column set

 The set of columns can be configured with various types.
 In the original work, column sets were mainly poly(dimethylsiloxane) in the first dimension and poly(ethyleneglycol) in the second dimension.
 These so-called straight phase column sets are suitable for hydrocarbon analysis.
 Therefore, these are still used most frequently in the oil and gas industry.
 For applications that require the analysis of polar compounds in a non-polar matrix, a reverse-phase column set gives more resolution.
 The first dimension column in this situation is a polar column, followed by a mid-polar second dimension column.

 Other applications can be configured differently according to their specific needs.
 For example, they may include chiral columns for optical isomer separation or PLOT columns for volatiles and gas samples.

 Software

 Optimizing the application is more complex compared to 1D separations, as there are more parameters involved.
-Whether you are using flow or thermal modulation, column flow and oven temperature program are still important.
+Column flow and oven temperature program are both important when using either flow or thermal modulation.
 However, with thermal modulation, cold jet and hot jet pulse duration, length of the second dimension column and modulation time also affect the final results.
 In the case of flow modulation, the modulation time, split flow (for MS), loading flow, unloading flow, valve timings are crucial.